MadMerick01/BolidesTheCutbyAbleMerick/docs/index.md

 ### You transport value.
 Watch the road.

-A career expansion for BeamNG.drive introducing a hostile criminal gang, calculated risk on every run, and strategic vehicle upgrades and weapons to survive the chaos.
+A career expansion for BeamNG.drive introducing a hostile criminal gang, calculated risk on every run and equipment and weapons.
+Your strategic choices determine whether you escape, fight back or profit.

 **Works with**
 **Vanilla Career** and **RLS Career**.